LuckyPray/DexKit/doc-source/src/en/guide/knowledge.md

 ## Decompilation Tool

-Under normal circumstances, [jadx](https://github.com/skylot/jadx) is enough to meet most of the requirements, as long as the Java code is restored to some extent.
+Usually, [jadx](https://github.com/skylot/jadx) is enough to meet most of the requirements, as long as the Java code is restorable to some extent.

 ## JVM signature